Latrodectus: Distribution

 Widow spiders are found on every continent of the world except Antarctica.
-In North America, the black widows commonly known as southern (Latrodectus mactans), western (Latrodectus hesperus), and northern (Latrodectus variolus) are found in the United States, as well as parts of southern Canada – particularly in the Okanagan Valley of British Columbia, as are the "grey" or "brown widow spiders" (Latrodectus geometricus) and the "red widow spiders" (Latrodectus bishopi).
+In North America, the black widows commonly known as southern (Latrodectus mactans), western (Latrodectus hesperus), and northern (Latrodectus variolus) are found in the United States, equally in western Mexico (Latrodectus occidentalis), as well as parts of southern Canada – particularly in the Okanagan Valley of British Columbia, as are the "grey" or "brown widow spiders" (Latrodectus geometricus) and the "red widow spiders" (Latrodectus bishopi).

 The most prevalent species occurring in eastern Asia and Australia is commonly called the redback (Latrodectus hasselti).

 They are often confused with spiders in the genus Steatoda, known as false widow spiders, due to their similar appearance.